sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

    helper function `Parallel::get_initialization_tags` (see the examples of components below).
-Each initialization action may specify a type alias `using initialization_tags` which are a `tmpl::list` of tags that will be fetched from the DataBox by the action.
-All `initialization_tags` are removed from the DataBox of the component at the end of the `Initialization` phase.
+Each initialization action may specify a type alias `using initialization_tags` which are a `tmpl::list` of tags that will be fetched from the db::DataBox by the action.
+All `initialization_tags` are removed from the db::DataBox of the component at the end of the `Initialization` phase.
-5. `using const_global_cache_tags` is set to a `tmpl::list` of tags that are required by the `allocate_array` function of a parallel component, or simple actions called on the parallel component.
+5. `using const_global_cache_tags` is set to a `tmpl::list` of tags that are required by the `allocate_array` function of an array component, or simple actions called on the parallel component.
-   These tags correspond to items that are stored in the ConstGlobalCaches (of which there is one copy per Charm++ node).
+   These tags correspond to items that are stored in the Parallel::ConstGlobalCache (of which there is one copy per Charm++ node).
 The alias can be omitted if the list is empty.
+(See `array_allocation_tags` below for specifying tags needed for the `allocate_array` function, but will not be added to the Parallel::ConstGlobalCache.)

 \note Array parallel components must also specify the type alias `using array_index`, which is set to the type that indexes the %Parallel Component